"Ojalá que llueva café,

 Mona Island.

-Although politically being part of Puerto Rico, it is actually closer to Hispaniola.
+Although politically it is part of Puerto Rico, it is actually closer to Hispaniola.

 This impressive, arid plateau of limestone isolated in the Caribbean Sea is home to a large number of endemic organisms.